acoj1993/fake-news-deeplearning/README.md

 Duo to time constraint for this project, I did not get to fine-tune the network by using Bayesian Optimization and Fake News Corpus dataset.

 ## The struggles
-I cannot really report that I experienced any unforseenable struggles.
+I cannot really report that I experienced any unforeseeable  struggles.
 Naturally, the experimenting part of the project costs the most time and it can be stressful if one does not get any improving results.
-This was a limiting part. but other than that, everything went as expected.
+This was a limiting part, but other than that, everything went as expected.

-## Work Organisation
+## Work Organization
 1. [How-Tos](https://github.com/acoj1993/fake-news-deeplearning/issues/1) (Actual time spent: 8h)
 2. [Dataset Collection](https://github.com/acoj1993/fake-news-deeplearning/issues/2), [Resource planning and environment setting](https://github.com/acoj1993/fake-news-deeplearning/issues/3) (Actual time spent: 4h + 4h)
 2. [Desingning and Buidling the CNN](https://github.com/acoj1993/fake-news-deeplearning/issues/4) (Actual time spent: 34h)